 The holiday codes that apply to the Christmas/New Year period are the latest that were agreed following discussion at DESC on 8th November 2011.
-There are no planned special bank holidays at present for the 2020/21 period.
+There are no-additional planned special bank holidays at present in the training and target years.for the 2020/21 period.
+These are covering VE day (May 2020) and Platinum Jubilee (June 2022)